denver-clojurebridge/drawing/curriculum/first-program.md

 Open up Nightcode, do "Import", find the drawing folder and click "Open".

+Start a REPL for your project by pressing "Run with REPL".
+Wait for the `user=>` prompt to appear in the bottom-right REPL window.
+It might take some time!

 In the files view on the left, expand "src" and "drawing", and click "core.clj".

-Start a REPL for your project by pressing "Run with REPL".

 Now, press "Reload" (`Ctrl + Shift + s` or `Cmd + Shift + s`) to evaluate the whole file.
 A new window should appear with your sketch.